Blue Velvet Revisited: Background and production

 Peter Braatz had worked as a musician fronting the German avant-garde punk band S.Y.P.H. before moving to Berlin in the early eighties to study film.
-He first made contact with Lynch in 1983, sending a critique on Lynch's The Elephant Man with a proposal to interview him to Mel Brooks, who had produced the film.
-Lynch wrote back several months later and they exchanged letters over the following two years.
-In 1985, and out of the blue, Lynch invited Braatz to document the making of his new film in Wilmington, North Carolina, which became Blue Velvet.
-Braatz traveled with a friend and stayed on set for 3 months, taking only Super 8 cameras and reels (due to cost and weight), a tape recorder and a camera.
+He first contacted Lynch in 1983, sending a critique of Lynch's The Elephant Man with a proposal to interview him to Mel Brooks, who had produced the film.
+Lynch wrote back several months later, and they exchanged letters over the following two years.
+In 1985, out of the blue, Lynch invited Braatz to document the making of his new film in Wilmington, North Carolina, which became Blue Velvet.
+Braatz travelled with a friend and stayed on set for three months, taking only Super 8 cameras and reels (due to cost and weight), a tape recorder and a camera.
 Lynch granted Braatz unrestricted access to the set, cast and crew, with only some restrictions placed on where Braatz could film Isabella Rossellini as she was still under contract to Lancome.

 Braatz first released a film based on what he documented as No Frank in Lumberton in 1988.
-The film was avant-garde in its approach and had only limited distributed through German television station ZDF and a handful of festivals.
-In 2013, Braatz was in his studio listening to the track "As Below" by British band Cult With No Name and was inspired to revisit his footage and put together a proposal based around this piece of music for a new film using his archived Blue Velvet footage.
-Funding for the film was provided by the German Film Foundation and the Slovenian Bela-Film.
+The film was avant-garde in its approach and had limited distribution through the German television station ZDF and a handful of festivals.
+In 2013, Braatz was in his studio listening to the track "As Below" by British band Cult With No Name.
+He was inspired to revisit his footage and put together a proposal based on this piece of music for a new film using his archived Blue Velvet footage.
+The German Film Foundation and the Slovenian Bela-Film provided funding for the film.

-Before editing began, Braatz commissioned Cult With No Name to produce the soundtrack, as it was always his intention to edit to music as much of his material was silent having been filmed using Super 8.
-Cult With No Name invited Tuxedomoon and John Foxx to join them in producing the soundtrack, which was released on Crammed Discs in 2015 on vinyl and CD, a whole year before the film.
-The soundtrack received significant press coverage and was met with extremely positive reviews, The Wire describing it as "... evocative, dreamy, dark and dynamic."
+Before editing began, Braatz commissioned Cult With No Name to produce the soundtrack, as it was always his intention to edit to music as much of his material was silent, having been filmed using Super 8.
+Cult With No Name invited Tuxedomoon and John Foxx to join them in producing the soundtrack, released on Crammed Discs in 2015 on vinyl and CD a year before the film.
+The soundtrack received significant press coverage and was met with highly positive reviews, with The Wire describing it as "... evocative, dreamy, dark and dynamic.."
 The CD included a booklet of previously unreleased photographs taken on set.
 "No News", the song that closes Blue Velvet Revisited and did not appear on the soundtrack, was subsequently released by the Cult With No Name on their Heir of the Dog album in 2017.

 Editing and production of the film took over a year in total.
-Opening titles and chapter titles for the film were provided by acclaimed graphic designer Jonathan Barnbrook, most famous for his work with David Bowie.
+The film's Opening and chapter titles were provided by acclaimed graphic designer Jonathan Barnbrook, most famous for his work with David Bowie.
 Braatz himself dubbed the film "a meditation on a movie", making an important distinction between his approach and a conventional documentary with narration.